noir-lang/noir/docs/docs/developers/getting-started.md

 ## Building an Aztec Connect Bridge Contract

+Review the [Getting Started with Aztec Connect Bridges](./bridges.md) page for more details.

 The [Aztec Connect bridges GitHub repository](https://github.com/AztecProtocol/aztec-connect-bridges) has the most up to date information about creating a bridge contract.

 ### Bridges Resources